Optometry

 Answering Common Questions

-What is tele-optometry?
+What is optometry?

 Your appointment starts with a trained technician conducting your eye exam using specialized equipment.
 The results are then securely transmitted to a licensed optometrist who will review them and provide diagnoses, prescriptions, and treatment recommendations.
 If needed, we can arrange for prescription glasses or follow-up care.

 Yes!
 We use state-of-the-art autorefractors, retinal imaging, and visual acuity tests to provide precise and accurate results.
-Our remote optometrists have access to all necessary data to detect vision issues, prescribe glasses, and monitor eye health conditions.
+Our optometrists have access to all necessary data to detect vision issues, prescribe glasses, and monitor eye health conditions.

 Yes!
 We directly bill insurance providers for covered services, including Non-Insured Health Benefits (NIHB) for First Nations and Inuit patients.
 You won’t have to worry about paperwork—we handle the entire billing process for you.